-Senator asks for ethics probe into his own stock sales
+Senator asks for ethics review of his stock sales

 Burr said he relied “solely on public news reports,” specifically CNBC’s daily health and science reporting out of its Asia bureaus, to make the financial decisions.

-There is no indication that Burr had any inside information as he sold the stocks.
-The intelligence panel did not have any briefings on the pandemic the week when most of the stocks were sold, according to a person familiar with the matter.
+There is no indication that Burr, who is not running for reelection when his terms ends in 2022, had inside information as he sold the stocks.
+The intelligence panel he leads did not have any briefings on the pandemic the week when most of the stocks were sold, according to a person familiar with the matter.
 The person declined to be identified to discuss confidential committee activity.

+Senators did receive a closed-door briefing on the virus on January 24, which was public knowledge.
+A separate briefing was held February 12 by the Senate Health, Education, Labor and Pensions Committee, which Burr is a member of.
+It’s unclear if he attended either session.

 The stock sales were first reported by ProPublica and The Center for Responsive Politics.
 Most of them came on Feb.
 13, just before Burr made a speech in Washington, D.C., in which he predicted severe consequences from the virus, including closed schools and cutbacks in company travel, according to audio obtained by National Public Radio and released Thursday.